 ICC, LCIA and ad hoc arbitrations in shipping, oil and gas, and construction industries

 Cases for traders in Algeria, Libya, Nigeria, Senegal, Mali, Côte d’Ivoire, Malawi, South Africa

-Having been involved in arbitrations of all shapes and sizes for more than 25 years, including 4 years as Registrar of the LCIA, I have accumulated an unusually varied knowledge of the law and practice of arbitration in London and around the world.
+Having been involved in arbitrations of all shapes and sizes for more than 30 years, including 4 years as Registrar of the LCIA and as a content provider for Lexis®PSL Arbitration since 2016, I have accumulated an unusually varied knowledge of the law and practice of arbitration in London and around the world.

 Visit my Arbitration Knowhow page to find snapshots of my own perspectives on arbitration and some useful links:

 Arbitration insurance and funding